← Back to research

 Key takeaways

-- Actions go beyond prompts: local exec, child agents, email alerts, and image generation with JSON Logic conditions
+• Actions go beyond prompts: local exec, child agents, email alerts, image generation, and now custom project-local Rust tools via cargo ai add tool

 FAQ